 - Constant flashing or rubbing

 Fitz’s Fish Ponds is the Best Fish Care Specialist to Help You Combat Anchor Worms

 As with many other fish diseases, anchor worms are easier to prevent than eliminate.
 They usually appear in private ponds or even aquariums as a result of carelessness when introducing new fish.
 New fish which are purchased from stores or other sources should be carefully quarantined before being combined with the rest of the fish in your aquarium or pond.
 Fitz’s Fish Ponds specializes in pond care, cleaning, maintenance and construction.
 Pond or aquarium owners who detect anchor worms in any of their fish should contact us immediately.
-Removing these parasites is a challenging task and those who attempt to do it without the proper experience can easily make the problem worse.
-Contact us today to learn more about how we can help you ace in pond fish care.
+Removing these parasites is a challenging task and those who attempt to do it without the proper experience or equiptment can easily make the problem worse.
+Contact us today to learn more about how we can help you in caring for your fish.